Highly useful Linux commands & configurations

 Display system environment information

-You can use the cat (concatenate) command, which will
+You can use the cat (concatenate) command, which will print the contents of the files into the terminal.
+To display the CPU parameters:To display the memory parameters:

-To find the version of your compiler:
+To find the version of your kernel and the GCC compiler:

 Furthermore, to find out the version of your kernel: